Codepath-UIC-Team2/SportCave/README.md

 ## Overview
 ### Description
 Browse sports categories to view scoring updates for domestic and international games.
+Connect with other sports fans.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Sports / Social
-- **Mobile:** [What sets it apart from a website / view-only?] easier to access, feed per game with reactions, location, real-time updates
+- **Mobile:** Easier to check for updates, pull to refresh for real-time data, use camera to post photos to reactions feed and update profile photo.
-- **Story:** Allows users to view sports updates in one location rather than scouring the Internet for different sources per sport.
-Connect with fellow sports fans.
+- **Story:** Allows users to view scoring updates and access livestream links for different sports in one location rather than scouring the Internet every time.
+Connect with fellow sports fans by sharing reactions.
-- **Market:** Anyone that enjoys sports and [some sort of social aspect?]
+- **Market:** Any sports fan would enjoy this app.
-- **Habit:**  Users can check back as often as they'd like. [real-time/pull to refresh?]
+- **Habit:**  Users can check back as often as they'd like and pull to refresh for updates.
-- **Scope:** Initial features are [?] however app can be expanded to include [?]
+- **Scope:** Initial features are to view scoring updates and to share reactions with other fans.
+App can be expanded to include livestreaming links.

 ## Product Spec